AdobeDocs/experience-manager-65.en/help/sites-developing/headless/graphql-api/graphql-api-content-fragments.md

 GraphQL queries using POST requests are not recommended as they are not cached, so on a default instance the Dispatcher is configured to block such queries.

-While GraphQL also supports GET requests, these requests can hit limits (for example the length of the URL) that can be avoided using Persisted Queries.
+While GraphQL also supports GET requests, these requests can hit limits (for example the length of the URL) that can be avoided using persisted queries.

+See [Enable caching of persisted queries](#enable-caching-persisted-queries) for further details.

 >[!NOTE]
 >